top of page

 The climate was very cold and rainy from 1914 to 1919, sometimes said to be due to a lot of fine dust in the air from shelling.
 Many condensation nuclei, cloud formation and precipitation.
 We now know what that does to ozone.

-In summary, a remarkable series of factors that we recognize in viral infections of coronaviruses and influenza are almost 1 to 1 equal to that of the ozone concentration."
+In summary, a remarkable series of factors that we recognise in viral infections of coronaviruses and influenza are almost 1 to 1 equal to that of the ozone concentration."

 Where did the Spanish Flu go?

-But every so often, direct descendants of the 1918 flu combined with bird flu or swine flu to create powerful new pandemic strains, which is exactly what happened in 1957, 1968 and 2009.
-Those later flu outbreaks, all created in part by the 1918 virus, claimed millions of additional lives, earning the 1918 flu the odious title of “the mother of all pandemics.”
+But sometimes, the 1918 flu's descendants combined with bird flu or swine flu to create strong new pandemic strains.
+This happened in 1957, 1968, and 2009.
+Those later flu outbreaks, all created in part by the 1918 virus, claimed millions of additional lives, earning the 1918 flu the odious title of "the mother of all pandemics.

 Gary: